robertbraeutigam/scan/README.md

 other party.
 Each party is either an initiator or responder with regards to another party with which a connection is already open.

-The overall choreography of the network protocol is as follows:
+#### Initiator establishes new connection

+A handshake is started by the initiator.

+1. If there is no TCP/IP connection between the two peers, initiator opens one.
-1. Initiator opens connection and sends "Initiate Handshake" message.
+2. Initiator sends "Initiate Handshake" message.
-2. Responder sends "Continue Handshake", if not a zero-roundtrip protocol is used.
+3. If handshake not concluded, Responder sends "Continue Handshake".
-3. If handshake not concluded, Initiator also sends "Continue Handshake".
+4. If handshake not concluded, Initiator also sends "Continue Handshake" and process continues at step 3 again.
-   If handshake not concluded after that, go to 2.
+5. Logical connection established.

-4. Both parties are now free to send, stream any number of Application Messages in any order including in parallel.
-Note: If a zero-roundtrip protocol is used only the initiator can send.
+After the handshake is finished both parties are now allowed to send any number of application messages in any order, provided the chosen Noise protocol allows it.

-Sending "Initiate Handshake" or "Continue Handshake" messages after the connection has been established is an error.
-The logical connection must be closed as a result.

 Any party may close the connection at any time for any reason.
 The initiator is free to re-open the connection at any time.
+The Responder may close the connection with the Renegotiate frame.

 The handshake message that completes the handshake may optionally already contain the first payload.

+#### Initiator re-establishes a connection

+1. Initiator sends Application Messages with previously established keys.
+2. If Responder does not remember previous keys, or is unable to decrypt, it sends a Renegotiate frame.
+3. If Responder sent Renegotiate, Initiator removes it keys and closes the connection.
+4. Logical connection established.

 ### Address Resolution